imzqqq/chat/website/spec/attic/drafts/model/profiles.rst

 for Rooms; in this case they can provide a way for a user to reference their User ID in some external form (e.g. that can be printed on a business card).

-The format for Chat server user name will consist of a localpart specific to the directory server, and the domain name of that directory server:
+The format for Synapse user name will consist of a localpart specific to the directory server, and the domain name of that directory server:

   @localname:some.domain.name